-Brabyns House, (above) just uphill from Lock 9 was originally the home and office of the Principal Agent for the canal, in effect the head office for the canal company.
+Brabyns House, (below) just uphill from Lock 9 was originally the home and office of the Principal Agent for the canal, in effect the head office for the canal company.
 It has been greatly extended over the years and is now a retirement home.

-The pound for lock 10, just above the warehouse, is bigger than it looks.
+The pound for lock 10 (below), just above the warehouse, is bigger than it looks.
 A channel feeds into the pound from the west side as there is a side reservoir in the garden of Brabyns House.
 This increases the water capacity of the small pound quite considerably.
 The same solution is used for the three topmost locks and also Lock 6.

 The eastern side of this pound was a coal wharf for much of its history although there is no sign of it now.
 Known as Arkwright’s Wharf, it was operated by various contractors, the Arkwright family was the landlord.

 This photograph, taken in 2008, shows the pound at the back of Brabyns House.